wirepas/backend-apis/gateway_to_backend/README.md

 Once connected to the MQTT broker, status must be set to *ONLINE*.

-As some broker do not support the retain flag, sending periodically the status of the gateway can be implemented instead of only once with the retained flag.
+As some broker do not support the retain flag, the status of gateway can be requested through [gw-request/get_gw_status topic](#get-gateway-status).
+If the broker do not support the retain flag, gateway will have to send their status each time they receive a message on this topic regardless of the content.
-Consequently, backends will have to wait for a period time after the subscribing to this topic before being noticed of all gateway status.
-A period of 30s is a good tradeoff between loading the broker and reactivity for backends.
+If retain flag is supported, it is better to use it as it will allow backends to see offline gateway thanks to their retained status.

 #### Last will message